theNewDynamic/thenewdynamic.org/content/article/2014-08-29-the-post-cms-landscape.md

 ---
-type:
-- article
+title: "The Post-CMS Landscape"
-date: 2014-08-29T22:21:00Z
+date: 2014-08-29T22:21:00.000Z
 posted_date: 2015-05-02T22:21:00.000Z
+category: article
 slug: the-post-cms-landscape
-source: null
+source:
-title: The Post-CMS Landscape

 tool:
   - Metalsmith
   - Osmek
   - Contentful
   - Prismic
-url: /2014/08/29/the-post-cms-landscape/
 ---

 In [_The No-db Landscape_](/tools/the-no-db-landscape/) I wrote about the differences between "flat-file" CMSs and static site generators.
 Today we'll have a look at the idea of a "Post-CMS" and some new developments.